kernelcrash/ti994a-rom-grom-ram-and-floppy-emulator/README.md

 start your application.

 After you've run a program you can try to reset the TI-99/4A with FCTN-= or if that does not work, turn the TI-99/4A off and on.
-If you pressed a key, you would see the same program you last ran in the list (assuming the stm32f407 board is powered seperately).
+If you pressed a key, you would see the same program you last ran in the list (assuming the stm32f407 board is powered separately).
 If you want to get back to the KCTFS menu, press the MENU button, then press FCTN-= on the TI-99/4A.
 The TI/99-4A should reboot and then you can select KCTFS again.

 The NEXT and PREV buttons allow you to step through the directories on the SD card without having to go back to the KCTFS menu.
 Again, they are in the